BaamPark/baampark.github.io/content/posts/2025-06-03_LLM_decoding.md

 ## Conclusion

 Autoregressive language models generate text one token at a time, predicting the next word based on everything generated so far.
-Greedy and beam search offer more deterministic decoding but often result in repetitive or generic outputs.
+Greedy and beam search offer more deterministic but often result in repetitive or generic outputs.
 Sampling-based methods like top-k, top-p, and temperature introduce controlled randomness to improve diversity and creativity.
 By understanding these decoding strategies, you can better steer large language models toward the kind of output you want.

 ## Reference